Bruno Streckenbach: In the invasion of Poland

-Einsatzgruppen
+Historian Michael Wildt suggests a stark increase in the activation of Streckenbach's radicalism from his time as a Gestapo chief in Hamburg to his first few months as the head of Einsatzgruppe I in Poland.
+Wildt notes the difference in responsibilities, going from arrests, abuses, assaults and killings of prisoners to the mindset of extermination of large groups of people.
+More than just a racial justification, Wildt suggests that Streckenbach's first few months as head of Einsatzgruppe I escalated into a murderous ideology that was inconceivable before this position.

+Most of the previous SD men who were now employed in the Einsatzgruppen had not inflicted such murderous activity on so many people up until this point.
+As Wildt suggests, the deployment in Poland for the Einsatzgruppen was a defining moment for how policing matters were to be handled.
+It was these men's “first experience as racist mass murderers”.
+The deportations to the General-Gouvernement came from the Reich as well as newly “Germanized” territories which Germany had taken from Poland, removing the local “opponents”——Jews, Poles, Roma, and “asocial persons”——and replacing them with ethnic Germans.

 By the end of 1939, the Einsatzgruppen were permanent units of the RSHA.
 Many members of the RSHA worked alongside the Einsatzgruppen in implementing brutal violence and mass murder throughout Poland.
 In May 1940, thousands of Poles were reported as liquidated.
-At the end of this month, Streckenbach had reported that “sentencing by martial law” was completed, with over 8,500 persons–whether accused as being “career criminals” or summoned to “summary sentencing”–were either already executed or would be shortly.

-During his time in Poland, he had earned a reputation as the ruthless chief, who fought with such determination and mercilessness to eradicate any, and all, Nazi opponents.
+At the end of this month, Streckenbach had reported that “sentencing by martial law” was completed, with over 8,500 persons——whether accused as being “career criminals” or summoned to “summary sentencing”——were either already executed or would be shortly.
+During his time in Poland, he had earned a reputation as the ruthless chief who fought with much determination and mercilessness to eradicate any Nazi opponents.

-Historian Michael Wildt suggests a stark increase in the activation of Streckenbach's radicalness from his time as a Gestapo chief in Hamburg to his first few months as the head of Einsatzgruppe I in Poland.
-Wildt notes the difference in responsibilities, going from arrests, abuses, assaults and killings of prisoners to the mindset of extermination of large groups of people.
-More than just a racial justification, Wildt suggests that Streckenbach's first few months as head of Einsatzgruppe I escalated into a murderous ideology that was unconceivable before this position.

-Most of the previous SD men who were now employed in the Einsatzgruppen hadn't inflicted such murderous activity on so many people up until this point.
-As Wildt suggests, the deployment in Poland for the Einsatzgruppen was a defining moment for how policing matters were to be handled.
-It was these men's “first experience as racist mass murderers”.
-The deportations to the General-Gouvernement came from the Reich as well as newly “Germanized” territories which Germany had taken from Poland, removed the local “opponents”–Jews, Poles, Roma, and “asocial persons”–and replaced with ethnic Germans.
-During the late months of 1939, a span of eight weeks consisted of the execution of over 60,000 people by the Nazi forces, including by the Einsatzgruppen.
-Hitler insisted that this “harsh ethnic battle” could only be defeated without any internal resistance or legal restrictions upon implementation.
-Furthermore, the RSHA was the appropriate department for this “ethnic battle."